randomtruffles/Dominion_League/rules.md

 ### <a name="4.5"></a>4.5.
 Table settings

-Games played on Dominion Online should use the default table settings provided by the client, with the following exceptions~~, found under "Advanced Options"~~:
+Games played on Dominion Online should use the default table settings provided by the client, with the following exceptions:

 <a name="4.5.1"></a>4.5.1.
 “Players can see spectator chat” should be off.